Rottweiler Health Issues

 Rottweilers are predisposed to several health conditions including hip dysplasia, osteosarcoma, heart disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Rottweiler for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Genetic Screening